 Swelling in the legs and ankles

-Venous leg ulcers are often accompanied by swelling of your feet and ankles (oedema), which is caused by fluid build-up.
+Venous leg ulcers are often accompanied by swelling of your feet and ankles (oedema), which is caused by fluid.
 This can be controlled by compression bandages.

-Keeping your affected leg elevated whenever possible, ideally with your toes at the same level as your eyes, will also help ease swelling.
-You may find it helpful to put something firm – such as a rigid suitcase – under the end of your mattress, to help keep your legs raised while you sleep.
+Keeping your leg elevated whenever possible, ideally with your toes at the same level as your eyes, will also help ease swelling.
+You should put a suitcase, sofa cushion or foam wedge under the bottom of your mattress, to help keep your legs raised while you sleep.

 You should also keep as active as possible and aim to continue with your normal activities.
 Regular exercise, such as a daily walk, will help reduce leg swelling.
-However, you should avoid sitting without your legs raised or standing still with your feet down.
+However, you should avoid sitting or standing still with your feet down.
 You should elevate your feet at least every hour.

 Some people with venous leg ulcers develop rashes with scaly and itchy skin.

-This is sometimes caused by a condition called varicose eczema, which can be treated with a moisturiser (emollient) and occasionally a mild corticosteroid cream or ointment.
-In severe cases, you may need to be referred to a dermatologist (skin specialist) for treatment.
+This is often due to varicose eczema, which can be treated with a moisturiser (emollient) and occasionally a mild corticosteroid cream or ointment.
+In rare cases, you may need to be referred to a dermatologist (skin specialist) for treatment.

 Itchy skin can also sometimes be caused by an allergic reaction to the dressings or creams applied by your nurse.
 If this happens, you may need to be tested for allergies.

-It’s important to avoid scratching your legs if they feel itchy, because this could damage the skin and lead to further ulcers.
+It's important to avoid scratching your legs if they feel itchy, because this damages the skin and may lead to further ulcers.